united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 ##Long term: planned features
-We plan on integrating further functionalities to the digital shadow.
+We plan to integrate further functionalities to the digital shadow.
 Possible candidates are:
-- more specific REST API's to use the digital shadow more flexible
+- multiple new REST API's to use the digital shadow more flexible
 - detailed performance analysis and subsequent optimization to enable digital shadow for massive production speed and complexity
 - A buffer in microservice `MQTT-to-postgres`.
-If `productTag`/`productTagString` messages are send to the the microservice before writing the message `uniqueProduct` in the database the the tags are not stored.
-A buffer could hold `productTag`/`productTagString` messages and regularly try to write them in the database.
+If `productTag`/`productTagString` messages are sent to the microservice before writing the message `uniqueProduct` in the database the tags should be stored later.
+A buffer could hold
+  `productTag`/`productTagString` messages and regularly try to write them in the database.